sachsy/hacks-n-notes/computer-science/algorithms/algorithms.md

 Optimization & Scheduling algorithm | To arrange the solar panels in satellites Minimax algorithms | Checkers

-## Evaluating performance

-### Asymptotic Analysis
+## Asymptotic Analysis

 **Asymptotic Analyisis** is a technique evaluates an algorithm efficiency independently of the computer hardware, programming language, and input.

+Measures how long does it take to compute *n* elements and how much does that time increases when the *n* input increases.

+For sake of simplicity, we drop the insignificant terms and the constant coefficients.

+eg. `n^2` instead of `n^2 + n + 100`

 Several forms of it:
 - big-Θ notation,
 - big-O notation,
 - and big-Ω notation.

 ## Important authors